task-proxemics/XLeRobot/simulation/Maniskill/readme.md

 Here's the urdf files, assets, and EE control codes in Maniskill.

+## Update

+XLeRobot files are exclusively listed instead of borrowing fetch's name.
+So there are a few more modifications need to be done to run XLeRobot in the ReplicaCAD scene.

 For new robot ids, you need to add them to ReplicaCAD scene first.
 <img width="798" height="583" alt="image" src="https://github.com/user-attachments/assets/b5a6832b-73bf-489e-9a71-fd0fb13146a3" />